tfabris/BlueGigaEmpeg/README.md

 Not implemented:
  - Music Search
  - Repeat mode (repeat all tracks, repeat one track, etc.)
+ - Volume up/down/mute (set empeg to 0.0db and use car stereo volume instead)

 The empeg tuner connector only supplies power to the BlueGigaEmpeg module if the empeg is awake.
 If you put the empeg into sleep mode via a long press on